CognitiveModeling/InteractiveClimateMuseum/readme.md

 	- TODO: 29.11. this is not working at the moment, we do not have the texture coordinates which would be necessary to create a fake event

 ################################################################################

-##### 5.1.4 CameraRayCast for testing purposes (in Assets - Scripts)

-###### 5.1.4.1 Description
-This script was used to test a raycast based interaction scheme.
-For the actual VR input management, we rely on the SteamVR_LaserPointer.PointerClick delegate (see for instance the HideOnClick script).
-It is assigned to ... in the editor.

-###### 5.1.4.2 Attributes
-- a game object Indicator, for the point in world space where a ray hit a collider

-###### 5.1.4.3 Methods
-- Update()
-	- gets camera position & orientation
-	- shoot a ray from camera to facing direction (has to be built new every frame)
-	- if ray hits something:
-		- depending on the hit object's (collider) scripts, call the methods CallMouseDown() inside (here exemplary with HideOnClick and MovePlayerToOptimalPosition)

 ################################################################################

 #### 5.2 Scripts for the interaction between VR and browser <a name="VRBrowserScripts"></a>